-- When the oil is ready, remove sparkling water from the refrigerator and mix it with the egg yolk.
-Immediately mix it in with the dry ingredients.
-Mix quickly and do not over mix.
-The batter can have clumps.
+- When the oil is hot, whisk the sparkling water and egg yolk into the dry ingredients.
+Mix quickly and do not over-mix.
+The batter can have some lumps.

-- Working in small batches dip the squid pieces in the batter and place them in the oil.
-Note: if your fingers are coated with the batter, it will help protect them from splatter.
-Fry for 45 seconds to 1 minute, until they are pale yellow, and remove to paper towel to drain.
-Season immediately with a touch of salt.
+- Working in small batches, dip the squid rings in the batter and carefully transfer them in the oil.
+Fry for 45 seconds to 1 minute, until they are pale yellow, and then transfer to a paper towel-lined plate to drain.
+Season immediately with salt.
 Repeat with the rest of the squid.

 - Garnish with fresh ginger and green onions.
-Serve with ponzu sauce (equal parts soy sauce and lemon juice)
+Serve with ponzu sauce.